Leonard-Li777/antd-table-infinity/README_en.md

 - `import 'antd-table-infinity/index.css'`; CSS containing only the PageTable、SumTable component
 - `import 'antd-table-infinity/dist/index.css'`; Contains all CSS for antd-related components used

+3. rowKey='key' Important, antd-table needs a unique key value for each row of data, otherwise scrolling page will be a problem, really no, please use uuid library to create. ref：[https://ant.design/components/table-cn/#%E6%B3%A8%E6%84%8F](https://ant.design/components/table-cn/#%E6%B3%A8%E6%84%8F)

 ### Detected problem